bayesianruby/OT/README.md

 # Unmixing-with-Optimal-Transport

-The goal of this project is to make an music transcription algorithm.
+The goal of this project is to make a music transcription algorithm.
 The typical measures of fit used to quantify the adequacy of the decomposition compare the data and template entries frequency-wise.
 Building on the harmonic nature of sound, the new measure is invariant to shifts of energy to harmonically-related frequencies, as well as to small and local displacements of energy.
 Equipped